Organics Recycling Programs

 How does organics recycling work?

 ► Collect your food scraps and food-soiled paper products.
 Consider using an ice cream bucket or kitchen scrap bucket to collect scraps in your kitchen.
 You can also collect your food scraps in paper milk, juice or ice cream cartons.
 Collection containers in your home can be lined with a paper bag or compostable bag to help keep it clean.
-Compostable bags and kitchen scrap buckets are available at the Environmental Center and Douglas Kugler Eco-Site.
+Compostable bags and kitchen scrap buckets are available at the Environmental Center.
 Visit the Items for Sale page for more information.

 ► Empty your organic waste container into the organics cart provided by your waste hauler or into a biodegradable bag.

 ► Recycle your organics by placing your organics cart at the curb on your trash collection day or by delivering your organics to the Environmental Center.

 ► Food scraps including fruits, vegetables, meat, fish, bones, bread, pasta, baked goods, egg shells, dairy products, and coffee grounds.

 ► Food-soiled paper products including paper towels, napkins, paper plates, cups, milk and juice cartons, pizza boxes and egg cartons.

 ► Non-recyclable paper including boxes from frozen and refrigerated foods and waxed paper and paper containers.

 ► Other compostable items including coffee filters and tea bags, full vacuum cleaner bags, dryer lint, tissues, cotton balls, floral trimmings and house plants.